susina/psr2-code-generator/README.md

 ## Documentation

-@TODO Update the documentation site
+Documentation is available at https://cristianoc72.github.io/psr2-code-generator

 ## Contributing

-Feel free to fork and submit a pull request (don't forget the tests) and I am happy to merge.
+Feel free to fork and submit a pull request.
+Don't forget the tests and PSR-2 standard, of course.